 WARNING!
 The syndicate must act within the period of time provided by law, failing which its legal action could be declared inadmissible.
 Only the filing of a judicial proceeding interrupts the extinctive prescription period applicable to each warranty.
 It should be remembered that a letter of demand does not have the effect of interrupting this period.
 Some unscrupulous entrepreneurs will therefore have a strong interest in being slow to react to them, which is why vigilance is essential.

-Apparent defect Construction defect Defect in the execution of the work Defect in the ground Defect in workmanship Demand letter Extinctive prescription Faulty design Lack of maintenance of the common portions Latent defect Loss of control by the developer Prescription Provisional director Recursory action
+Apparent defect Construction defect Defect in the execution of the work Defect in the ground Defect in workmanship Demand letter Extinctive prescription Faulty design Interim director Lack of maintenance of the common portions Latent defect Legal recourse Loss of control Prescription Reasonable delay Recursory action